lngng/moDSTogether/README.md

-### Welcome!
-For your peace of mind, I suggest being patient while I work out terms of use and that sort of thing.
-I want this to be as awesome and open as possible, but I dont want to be taken advantage of.
-Just sit tight!

 ##### (1) Scenario section needs you!
 (2) Think your project/discord/group could be featured meaningfully, contribute, or constitute a resource and be acknowledged fully?
 Reach out!
 Don't wait, im keeping busy, not looking to spam anyone, and I'd like your permission.
 (3) I would rather not do this alone (4) use raposo.ryan@gmail.com OR use issues :)

 <p align="center">